-Ludwig's angina is an infection of the floor of the mouth underneath the tongue that is due to bacteria.
+Ludwig's angina is an infection of the floor of the mouth under the tongue.
+It is due to bacteria.

 Other symptoms that may occur with this disease:

-An examination of the neck and head shows redness and swelling of the upper neck, under the chin.
 The swelling may reach to the floor of the mouth.
-The tongue may be swollen or out of place.
+Your tongue may be swollen or out of place.

-If the swelling blocks the airway, emergency medical help is needed to maintain an open airway.
-This may involve placing a breathing tube through the mouth or nose and into the lungs, or surgery called a tracheostomy that creates an opening through the neck into the windpipe.
+If the swelling blocks the airway, you need to get emergency medical help right away.
+A breathing tube through your mouth or nose and into the lungs to restore breathing.
+You may need to have surgery called a tracheostomy that creates an opening through the neck into the windpipe.

-Antibiotics, usually penicillin or a penicillin-like medication, are given to fight the infection.
+Antibiotics are given to fight the infection.
 They are usually given through a vein until symptoms go away.
 Antibiotics taken by mouth may be continued until tests show that the bacteria have gone away.

 Dental treatment may be needed for tooth infections that cause Ludwig's angina.